Support Worker (Nights)

 At Dalby View we provide 24-hour care and support for adults with physical and learning disabilities.
 We aim to ensure that this is not just a place to live, but is a home, and the people living here are encouraged and enabled to make their own choices and decisions in as many aspects of their lives as possible.

-The charity are seeking to recruit Support Workers working nights to assist in providing 24 hour care and support, which will enhance the quality of life of the people using the service.
+The charity is seeking to recruit support workers working nights to assist in providing 24-hour care and support, which will enhance the quality of life of the people using the service.

 Essential Criteria: